Get exclusive member benefits & effect social change. Join Today

 If you have type O blood, which has no antigens, you’re a universal donor.
 You can give your blood to anyone without triggering their immune system, but you can only receive type O blood.

 Before a blood transfusion, your doctor will test your blood to determine your blood type.
 A small sample will be crossmatched with some of your donated blood.
-The two samples of blood are then mixed and viewed under a microscope.
+The two samples of blood are then mixed and watched for a reaction.
 This allows your doctor to be certain an incompatibility reaction won’t take place.

 Human error is the most likely cause of an ABO incompatibility reaction.
 If your transfusion uses the wrong blood type, it could be the result of mislabeled blood, incorrectly completed forms, or a failure to check donated blood before the transfusion.

-You’ll have symptoms within a few minutes of receiving a transfusion if you have an ABO incompatibility reaction.
+If you have an ABO incompatibility reaction, you’ll have symptoms within a few minutes of receiving a transfusion.
 These may include:

-While these procedures occur, your doctor or nurse will monitor your vital signs, including your:
+While these procedures are performed, your doctor or nurse will monitor your vital signs, including your:

 You may need to enter the intensive care unit.
 After stopping your blood transfusion, the medical staff will attach a saline drip to the line to keep it open.